Duchenne muscular dystrophy (DMD) is a dystrophinopathy and the most common muscular dystrophy.

 - intellectual disability 1

 DMD is inherited in an X-linked recessive pattern, and thus nearly exclusively occurs in males 1.
-It is due to a mutation in the DMD gene that normally encodes for dystrophin, a protein involved in strengthening skeletal and cardiac muscle fibres by acting as a mechanical link between the cytoskeleton and the extracellular glycoprotein matrix of cells in these tissues 1.
+It is due to a mutation in the DMD gene that normally encodes for dystrophin, a protein involved in strengthening skeletal and cardiac muscle fibers by acting as a mechanical link between the cytoskeleton and the extracellular glycoprotein matrix of cells in these tissues 1.

 Unlike in Becker muscular dystrophy where a mutation in the DMD gene results in a partially functioning dystrophin protein, in Duchenne muscular dystrophy dystrophin is non-functioning, which results in a more severe phenotype 1.

 Musculoskeletal MR features, especially those from the lower limb, are most commonly described, however other imaging modalities may be useful as well.

-CT is not commonly performed due to risks of ionising radiation in this young patient demographic 2,6.
+CT is not commonly performed due to risks of ionizing radiation in this young patient demographic 2,6.
 However, CT confirms plain radiograph findings and furthermore, in the affected skeletal musculature (see below), typically shows low attenuating fatty infiltration and resultant pseudohypertrophy 6.